ChitinWarAxe/LevelsAndLimits/README.md

 ## Features

-**Skill Cap Options** Set skill level caps for your major, minor, and miscellaneous skills.
+**Skill Level Cap Options** Set skill level caps for your major, minor, and miscellaneous skills.
 You can also have your maximum skill levels reduced based on your class, favored attributes, and race!

 **Skill Experience Options** Modify skill experience gain.
 You can decrease or increase the gained skill experience!